a-sit-plus/warden-supreme/docs/docs/integration/migration.md

 - Roboto verification now returns the verified certificate chain (`List<X509Certificate>`) wrapped in `KmmResult`.
 Downstream code should parse the extension from the resulting chain via `androidAttestationExtension` (preferred).
     - **Be sure to deal with the result.
 This function does not throw!!!**
 - `ParsedAttestationRecord` is considered legacy: it is still accessible via deprecated helpers (e.g. `AttestationResult.Android.attestationRecord`), but new code should use `AttestationResult.Android.attestationExtension` / `androidAttestationExtension`.
-- The `experimentalParser` flag selects which verification engine/parser is used internally; it no longer changes the public return type.
+- The `supremeParser` flag selects which verification engine/parser is used internally; it no longer changes the public return type.

 ### Time Handling and Validity
 - Verification time offset defaults to five minutes and is applied to certificate and attestation time checks.